You Earned a Ticket!

 Teaching is a calling, but it's also a profession.
 Most teachers begin their career by earning a credential that authorizes them to teach.

-This lesson explains how teachers in California are recruited, prepared and certified, not necessarily in that order.
+This lesson explains how educators in California are prepared and certified to work in the classroom, not necessarily in that order.
 It also addresses criticisms of the certification system.

 Supply and demand for teachers

-School districts and charter schools hire teachers when they have open positions and budget available to fill them.
-Demand can vary based on local conditions, but the condition of the state budget matters a lot.
+School districts and charter schools hire teachers when they have open positions and money available to fill them.
+Demand can vary based on local conditions, but the state budget matters a lot.
 When the economy booms, tax receipts rise, the state budget expands, and funds flow to school districts.
-Job openings suddenly blossom on EdJoin like California poppies in spring.
+Job openings blossom on EdJoin like California poppies in spring.

 Most teachers earn their credentials at a college.